vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

 To actually extract the correct keys and values from the input string, we need to use a scanner, which will do the hard work of parsing the text of `input` to give us the appropriate key-value pairs.
 Then, all this function has to do is add these key-value pairs into the `LogMessage`.
 Normally we would need to write a scanner from scratch, but since the functionality of ordered-parser is essentially a subset of the functionality of kv-parser, we will use the kv-parser's scanner, `KVScanner`.
 Scanners are held under `lib/scanner/`.

-It is important to note that parsers do not need to use scanners (for example, the date parser does not).
-It is just that scanners are often used.
+It is important to note that although scanners are often used, they are not required (the date parser does not use it, for example).
+The `process` does not care how the input is parsed.
 ```
 static gboolean
 _process(LogParser *s, LogMessage **pmsg, const LogPathOptions *path_options,